Herpan History, Family Crest & Coats of Arms

 Early History of the Herpan family

-Another 77 words (6 lines of text) covering the years 1273, 1289 and 1379 are included under the topic Early Herpan History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Herpan research.
+Another 39 words (3 lines of text) covering the years 1273, 1289, 1379, 1713 and 1686 are included under the topic Early Herpan History in all our PDF Extended History products and printed products wherever possible.

 Herpan Spelling Variations